Marine Highway 101 for last mile planning

 How you can provide input

-We created this page to help non-maritime people understand the topic, the terminology, and possible options relating to moving freight by water since our area, Red Hook and Sunset Park Brooklyn are the site of many new last mile facilities on the water or just a block or two away.
-During the pandemic, a surge of these facilities were built or are being built around NYC, so we hope this resource helps outside our immediate area.
+We created this page to help non-maritime people understand the topic, the terminology, and possible options relating to moving freight by water since our area, as Red Hook and Sunset Park Brooklyn are the site of many new last mile facilities on the water or just a block or two away.
+During the pandemic, many of these facilities were built or are being built around NYC, so we hope this resource helps outside our immediate area.
 A 6/23/22 Red Hook public meeting about last mile is covered here.

 We’ve made a blogpost not a webpage so you can add questions and suggestions at the bottom.
 If you want to comment privately, send email to chiclet@portsidenewyork.org.
 We’ll incorporate comments (give us time) by updating the text so you don’t have to read a long thread of comments to grapple with this subject.
 If you’re a maritime person who wants to help with this, we want to hear from you!